 Scratching Behaviors And Dealing With Them

 Cats are notorious for scratching beloved furniture and even the occasional person or two.
 Scratching as a behavior, however, is completely normal and natural for cats.
 Cats will typically scratch both vertical and horizontal surfaces on a regular basis on any given day.
 For outdoor cats, this would typically include scratching the side of a tree trunk for a vertical surface, and dirt or grass for a horizontal one.

 One of the primary reasons cats scratch is to mark their territory.
 Cats have scent and sweat glands within their paws, and as they scratch a surface, a cat’s unique scent I.D. will be added to the object they are scratching.
 This scent, in combination with the more obvious scratch marks in the object that has been marked, sends out a clear message to other cats.
 Scratching behaviors exhibited by cats have a number of other purposes including:

 Your cat is going to scratch, whether you like it or not!
 It is how we dictate where and when they scratch that is the most important point when dealing with this behavior in your home.

-Getting Your Cat To Scratch The Appropriate Objects
+1. Get Your Cat To Scratch The Appropriate Objects

 First and foremost, it is a great idea to have dedicated places in your home that are set up with objects that your cat can happily scratch.
 Find a scratching post that is perfectly suited for your cat’s natural desire to want to scratch both horizontal and vertical surfaces.
 Having Hi-Lo scratching posts around your home will help keep your cats scratching on something allowable, and keep them away from scratching something forbidden.
 Thankfully, like other Hepper pieces, the Hi-Lo scratching post also looks good in your home, rather than the typical carpet-laden scratching posts of days gone by.

-Because scratching posts are seen as a place for your cat to leave their scent and gain some territorial confidence, it is best to have a scratching post in each of the common areas of your home.
+Because scratching posts are seen as a place for your cat to leave its scent and gain some territorial confidence, it is best to have a scratching post in each of the common areas of your home.
 If you have several cats, then having the scratching posts in these common, ‘neutral’ areas will be less stressful than the cats potentially scenting each other’s safe place’.
 In most cases, it will be the scratching post your cat notices first as he or she enters a room.
 This is primarily because of the combination of the visual appearance of the post, and the scent from the cats that have been using it.

-The horizontal and vertical nature of the Hepper Hi-Lo scratching post, its size, and the texture of the scratching area, all mean it will prove to be very popular for your cats.
+The horizontal and vertical nature of a scratching post, its size, and the texture of the scratching area, all mean it will prove to be very popular for your cats.
 Letting them scratch away on an appropriate and effective object like this will also work toward keeping them territorially confident.
 In fact, the best way to confirm this is to see how often they use the Hi-Lo post in front of you.
 A cat scratching directly in front of its owner is typically a very territorially confident one.

 If you are dealing with a situation where your cat is scratching at something that you deem to be inappropriate (say your new leather couch, or nice carpet) then it is important to try and redirect them on to something they are allowed to scratch.
 This may mean initially limiting their access to the area of the object they seem to have an affinity for sticking their claws into.

 Cats may need to have their nails trimmed anywhere between 2 – 4 months depending on how active they are.

 In many cases, it is best to have your cat’s nails trimmed at your local veterinary clinic, as it can be difficult to have someone hold your cat while you attempt to expose each nail and trim the right part of the nail.
 If you have a well-behaved cat and a gentle assistant who can hold your cat for you, then you may want to try trimming your cat’s nails at home.

 First off, be sure to buy a nice pair of cat-specific nail trimmers from your local veterinary clinic or pet store.
 In order to trim their nails, it is important to have an understanding of how their nails work and where you can and can’t trim them.
-It can be difficult to get the hang of exposing each your cat’s nails, but with some practice you will get there.
-Gently extend the paw, and while doing so, put a little pressure on the top and bottom each ‘knuckle’ closest to the nail on the paw, one at a time.
+It can be difficult to get the hang of exposing each of your cat’s nails, but with some practice, you will get there.
+Gently extend the paw, and while doing so, put a little pressure on the top and bottom of each ‘knuckle’ closest to the nail on the paw, one at a time.
 Doing so should extend the nail for you to be able to see it.
 Once you see it, you should be able to see the quick where the blood vessels and nerves are.
 Always make sure you cut well away from here.

 Again, this isn’t an easy exercise and is often best left to the veterinary staff at your local veterinary clinic to handle.
 Doing so will also remove any stress from this nail trimming process affecting your cat-friendly home environment as well as the bond you have with your cat.
 Whatever your decision about where your cat’s nails will be trimmed, it is always easier to trim them as a matter of course if the process is started at a young age.
 Gently trimming your kitten’s nails is the best way to get cats used to the procedure, so long as you can do it in a stress-free manner.

-This is chapter 10 of the 12 chapter series.
+This is Chapter 10 of the 12 Chapter Series: